 2. UFS Action

-An amendment to the Florida Atlantic University Faculty Senate Constitution and Bylaws may be proposed by a Special Bylaws Committee appointed by the President of the UFS.
+An amendment to the Florida Atlantic University Faculty Senate Constitution and Bylaws may be proposed by the UFS Policies and Procedures Committee or a Special Bylaws Committee appointed by the President of the UFS.
 The Special Committee shall review the need for amendment, and, if appropriate, draft a proposal to be presented for adoption.

 Section B. Adoption of Amendments